How Addictions Destroy Your Children

 “Come to me, all who are weary and burdened, and I will give you rest.” ~Jesus

-There is a mall that my family and I frequently shop at.
+About an hour north of where I live, there’s a mall my family and I frequently shop at.
 It’s a very nice mall, very big and modern.
-It even has two Starbucks’ in it.
-My wife likes to shop; me, not so much.
+It even has two Starbucks in it.
+My wife likes to shop, me, not so much.
 But I’ll still go now and again.

-About three years ago, I was sitting there at that bar while my family shopped.
+During the winter of 2013, I was sitting there at the bar while my family shopped.
 Jennifer was so annoyed with my drinking by that time, she just ignored it.
 Grace, however, didn’t.
-She would say things to me sometimes that felt like a bowie knife just got slid into my chest-cavity.
-Of course, I would simply overlook it, and continue to drink away.
+She would sometimes say things to me that felt like a bowie knife just got slid into my chest-cavity.
+Of course, I would simply overlook it and continue to drink away.
 But this day, as my slightly-drunk rear sat there, something was different.

-My dumb, buzzed butt, simply scooted back so that she was comfortable, and I just kept drinking, ignoring the fact that my daughter was laying in a bar, while I drank in the middle of the day.
+My dumb, buzzed butt, simply scooted back so she was comfortable and I just kept drinking, ignoring the fact that my daughter was laying in a bar while I got lit in the middle of the day.